 Eastmark is committed to creating a connected community, which includes ensuring that new uses are compatible to our existing neighbors.
 Section 4.4 B. of the CP outlines the commitments made to ensure such compatibility.
-Within DU3 South measures have been undertaken to make sure new uses are compatibly added.
-By providing pedestrian access points to the neighborhoods to the south and by using Old Arizona landscapes along the perimeter roadways, a smooth transition is created between future development to the north of Ray Road and to the future residential uses to the south.
-Additionally, the DU3 South neighborhood will be compatible with the future residential development to the east of Crismon Road within DUs 8 and 9 and future residential use to the south.
+Within DU7 many measures have been undertaken to make sure new uses are compatibly added.
+By providing key access points to the neighborhoods to the east and by using Old Arizona landscapes along the perimeter roadways, a smooth transition is created within DU7 to the single-family developments across Signal Butte Road.
+DU7 is envisioned as central neighborhoods, and as such: